markszabo/PostQ/README.md

 ![Chat](https://github.com/markszabo/postq/raw/master/img/fg_chat.png "Chat")

+There is also a possibility for WebRTC based peer-to-peer audio+video calls.
+The signaling process is identical to the chat process, and uses the same backend with slightly modified messages.
+The video and audio is sent over DTLS+SRTP as per WebRTC standard.

 ## Details

 Public key encryption (NTRUPrime) is used to exchange a shared secret and afterwards parties use that shared secret with symmetric encryption (AES) to encrypt messages.
 Given the deterministic nature of AES and to prevent replay attacks a counter is perpended to every message before encryption.
 This makes the encryption of similar messages (like 'Hello Bob' and 'Hello Bobek') different and since it's checked by the clients, it prevents replay attacks.